sirrice/sirrice.github.io/researchmodel.md

 `P(good | paper)` defines the belief about whether or not the work is worthy of pursuing in order to improve the world.
 This is driven by taste (e.g., what _good_ means to you).
 People can agree to disagree, but ideally _good_ is positive.

-`P(assumptions)` defines the scope of the work's applicability.
+`P(assumptions)` defines the scope of the applicability.
 Understanding the market, trends, talking to practitioners increases the probability of picking a problem where the assumptions hold.

 ## Takeaways